MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

  ALL_ERRORMSGS
  Displays all reported errors per object.
 All error messages are displayed by default.
 Specifying or omitting this option has no effect.
 Error messages are sorted by object ID, except for those messages generated from [tempdb database](../../relational-databases/databases/tempdb-database.md).

- In[!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], the maximum number of error messages returned is 1000.
+ In [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], the maximum number of error messages returned is 1000.
 When you specify ALL_ERRORMSGS, we recommend that you run the DBCC command by using the [sqlcmd utility](../../tools/sqlcmd-utility.md) or by scheduling a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent job to run the command and direct the output to a file.
 Either of these methods will ensure that running the command once will report all error messages.

  EXTENDED_LOGICAL_CHECKS
  If the compatibility level is 100 ([!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)]) or higher, performs logical consistency checks on an indexed view, XML indexes, and spatial indexes, where present.